leocavalcante/siler/docs/graphql/subscriptions.md

 ### And why is that for?

-This is just a helper that adds the Subscriptions endpoint to the Siler container so another function can actually use it when need.
-ANd this function is `publish`!
+This is just a helper that adds the **Subscriptions endpoint** to the Siler container so another function can actually use it when needed.
+And this function is `publish`!

-`Siler\Graphql\publish` will make websocket calls to our Subscriptions server notifying that something has happend.
+`Siler\Graphql\publish` will make a WebSocket calls to our Subscriptions server notifying that something has happened.

 ```php
 Graphql\publish('inbox', $message);
 ```

-It's first argument is the subscription that will be triggered and the second argument is a data payload, in our case, the new message that has arrived.
+It's first argument is the **Subscription** that will be triggered and the second argument is a data payload, in our case, the new message that has been created.

 Out new `resolvers.php` will look like this: